IWB vs. OWB Carry: Which is Best?

 In the summer you will likely wear only an untucked shirt, but in the fall and spring you’ll use a vest or light jacket, and in the winter a heavy coat.

-This is where choosing/having a handgun comfortable for both carry methods makes sense.
 In the summer, the more concealable but less comfortable IWB method is the best option.

 The more comfortable OWB method works well in the winter.
 And a mix of both methods in the spring and fall makes sense.